Confirmed by the Company1

 - Great Life Essentials Chicken Parmigiana

-Great Life Essentials Beef Wellington canned dog food was selected to represent the others in the line for this review.
+Great Life Essentials Beef Wellington was selected to represent the other products in the line for this review.

 Great Life Essentials Beef Wellington